State Of Play

 If you don’t have the rig to run it, and which meets the game’s system requirements, your experience will be different from shots taken by others from inside the game via the Steam client.
 Some are even better than the ones we post on our website media pages.

-But the fact is that this is a massive game, if your rig doesn’t meet with the game’s minimum system requirements, then you can’t play it.
+But the fact is that this is a massive game, if your rig doesn’t meet with the game’s minimum system requirements (subject to change), then you can’t play it.

-Though the EA gamers know the game inside and out by now, and also tend to read all the new stuff in the changelog, we should have planned for the fact that letting n00bs loose in a game of this scope, is putting too much faith in the ability for the average gamer to, you know, read stuff.
+Though some playtesters know the game inside and out by now, and also tend to read all the new stuff in the changelog, we should have planned for the fact that some gamers need some hand-holding.

 These are not your standard “levels” as in other games and which have steering points.
 These scenes were built with fast moving vehicles and aircraft (space and planetary) in mind.
 So they are massive.

 - This will probably be our first and our last free play weekend because clearly “free” sometimes tends to attract the wrong demographic.
-We did this in order to test an aspect of the game that couldn’t have otherwise been tested due to the fact that the paid EA tiers have no access to the F2P Starter Kit.
-So now that we know it works and that SteamWorks entitlement, auth etc are solid; Q.E.D.
+We did this in order to test various aspects of the game engine which couldn’t have otherwise been tested due to the fact that some tiers have no access to the Starter Kit.

 - The Steam community review process is broken and continues to be abused by “gamers” with ulterior motives.
 This has been a problem for many years on Steam.
 And it continues to this day.
 It’s called review bombing; and it’s a real thing.
 And it’s not just happening on Steam.
 It happens with similar products (movies, books, games etc) on similar sites such as Amazon, Metacritic etc